Hieromon/AutoConnect/mkdocs/advancedusage.md

     }
     ```

-    !!! note "It will not be automatic reconnect"
+    !!! info "It will not be automatic reconnect"
         The above example does not connect to WiFi until TRIGGER\_PIN goes LOW.
 When TRIGGER\_PIN goes LOW, the captive portal starts and you can connect to WiFi.
 Even if you reset the module, it will not automatically reconnect.

 2. Register new access points on demand